aksharat/Medical-Projects/README.md

 ### 4. pneumothorax_segmentation.ipynb
 This project focuses on segmentation tasks, specifically targeting the detection and segmentation of pneumothorax conditions in chest X-ray images.
 The model is trained and tested on a relevant dataset to identify and segment pneumothorax regions.

+### 5. MedMNIST_2D_3D.ipynb
+This notebook explores both 2D and 3D medical image classification using the MedMNIST dataset.
+The notebook aims to replicate and build upon SOTA techniques for handling both 2D and 3D medical images, with a focus on diverse datasets and deep learning methods.